The time command runs another program, then displays information

 The resource specifiers, which are a superset of those recognized by the

-builtin time
+tcsh builtin time command, are:

 %